Barben360/Aerial4Ubuntu/README.md

 ## 4th step - Installing MPV media player

-MVP media player will be used to read the videos.
+MPV media player will be used to read the videos.
 You can install it by running:

 ```bash
 sudo add-apt-repository ppa:mc3man/mpv-tests